Cold moderates, midweek storm will bring wintry mix

 Patchy clouds gave way to sunshine and more seasonable temperatures, as winds shift behind the passage of a weak clipper system early in the day.
 Temperatures will moderate a little to around freezing, then fall back into the teens tonight under mostly clear skies.

-The beginning of the workweek will start off on the chilly side, under partly cloudy skies.
+The beginning of the workweek will start off on the chilly side, with high pressure and partly cloudy skies.
 Milder weather will arrive Tuesday, with temperatures climbing well into the 40s in a southwesterly flow ahead of a cold front that will bring an increase in clouds during the afternoon.

 Look for the next chance for rain to arrive Wednesday as the front slowly sages southeast across the state.
 There is plenty of arctic air behind the boundary that will cause rain to eventually turn to a wintry mix and snow Thursday, followed by another cold blast at the end of the week.